MTS13GAMER/BoxBush/README.md

     ConfigurationSaving = {
        Enabled = false,
-       FolderName = BUH, -- Create a custom folder for your hub/game FileName = "BoxBuh"
+       FolderName = "BUH", -- Create a custom folder for your hub/game FileName = "BoxBuh"
     },